 Reach for this book when your child is grappling with the emotional weight of being 'different,' particularly regarding physical appearance or a disability.
 Susan Shreve's memoir-style story follows a young girl with a foot deformity resulting from polio, navigating the high-stakes social world of 1950s middle school.
 It beautifully captures the intersection of physical pain and the desperate adolescent desire for style and normalcy.
 Parents will appreciate the nuanced exploration of resilience and the ways a child finds their own footing, literally and figuratively, in a world that prizes perfection.
 It is a tender, sophisticated look at self-acceptance and the quiet courage required to stand out when you most want to blend in.

 Parents should be prepared for the historical context of the 1950s, where medical treatments were often more clinical and less child-centered.
-There are moments of intense social embarrassment that may require a debrief.
+Be prepared to discuss moments where Susan experiences social exclusion or feels self-conscious about her braces.
+Your child may want to talk about similar experiences they've had or anxieties they have about being different.
 A parent might choose this after seeing their child hide a physical trait, refuse to participate in an activity due to self-consciousness, or express frustration that 'nothing fits' or 'nothing is fair.'

 Younger readers (10) focus on the 'fairness' of Susan's physical struggle.
 Older readers (13-14) will connect more deeply with the social anxiety and the specific metaphor of the shoes as a symbol of identity.